haru/redmine_plugin_boilerplate/README.md

 # Redmine plugin boilerplate

-redmine_boiler_plate is a tool designed to simplify the process of creating Redmine plugins.
+redmine_plugin_boilerplate is a tool designed to simplify the process of creating Redmine plugins.
 This project serves as a template repository on Github, providing a structured starting point for developing Redmine plugins.

 ## Usage